Five questions for creatives

 Alex Whiteley is a creative ideas-led graphic designer based in Huntingdon and believes in high-quality, considered design, it’s a conceptual artistic approach shaped into a strong set of design principles.
-Alex specialises in a research driven use of typography, brand identity, print and web design, social media imagery, digital marketing and videography.
-Her skills lie in having over ten years graphic design experience in many different areas of industry, and recently achieved a masters degree in graphic design and typography at Cambridge School of Art.
-Alex focuses on well-researched and developed concepts that best fits the individual needs of each brief.
-She offers an honest and heart-felt approach, a problem solving strategy and exceptional, creative design that does not cost the earth.
+Alex specialises in a research-driven use of typography, brand identity, print and web design, social media imagery, digital marketing and videography.
+Her skills lie in having over ten years of graphic design experience in many different areas of industry, and she recently achieved a master’s degree in graphic design and typography at Cambridge School of Art.
+Alex focuses on well-researched and developed concepts that best fit the individual needs of each brief.
+She offers an honest and heartfelt approach, a problem-solving strategy and exceptional, creative design that does not cost the earth.

 How did you get into the creative industry, and was there a defining point in your career that led you on that path?

 Straight after finishing my bachelor’s degree in fine art at Norwich School of Art and Design I moved to London and got an administration job at a high-profile architectural practice.
 When I showed creativity I was lucky enough to be swiftly moved into the graphics department where I was trained up on all the packages.
 It was a great start to my design career, I owe them a lot, including a husband as Tim was the first interviewer for the original administration role.

 Is there anything you would change in your current career and if so why?